Materials-Consortia/OPTIMADE/optimade.rst

 `filter=_exmpl_bandgap<2.0 OR _exmpl2_bandgap<2.5`

-and then send it query to AiiDA-backed and MP-backed OPTiMaDe endpoints.
+and then send it query to OPTiMaDe endpoints backed by the engines Exmpl and Exmpl2.

 For these queries to succeed, the following behavior is suggested: